tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 ![800](Attachments/Pasted%20image%2020240428165944.png)

 ## Intro
-- For continuous systems, we can find the stability of a system by determining if the **roots of the denominator of the CL TF function are in the stable region**
+- For continuous systems, we can find the stability of a system by determining if the **roots of the denominator of the CL TF function are in the stable region** of the s-plane.
+- The **problem for high-order systems** is that CL TF denominator is in **polynomial form, not factored form**.
+- The same problem occurs with closed-loop **sampled-data transfer functions.**
+- **Tabular methods for det**